isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The ``config-backend-pull`` command can be used to force the server to immediately poll the configuration changes from the database and avoid waiting for the next fetch cycle.
-The command was added in the 1.7.1 Kea release for DHCPv4 and DHCPv6 servers.
+The command was added in Kea release 1.7.1 for DHCPv4 and DHCPv6 servers.

 Finally, in the configuration example above, two hooks libraries are loaded.
 The first, ``libdhcp_mysql_cb.so``, is the implementation of